ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 Because of the hysteresis-controlled switchover, the power curves of the ADB-PC-DC01 vary with startup condition.
 Representative curves for VA=750, 850 V, and 950 V are shown in the figures below.
 These plots define the maximum achievable module power for a given startup condition, VA, and VB.

-For performance data at a specific VA, contact Advantics.
+For performance data at a specific VA, contact ADVANTICS helpdesk.

 **Port A = 750 V**